2U1/Qwen2-VL-Finetune/README.md

 - [x] Support for video data
 - [x] Add demo for multi-image and video
-- [ ] Support for dyanmic truncation
+- [ ] Handle mixed-modality data in dataset and collator

 ## Known Issues